Zronalmario/Project_13/README.md

   - [YML Playbooks](https://github.com/Zronalmario/Project_13/tree/main/Ansible_Playbooks)

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topoloy
 - Access Policies
 - ELK Configuration
   - Beats in Use